markpasc/gowork/README.markdown

 ## Installation ##

 1. Run `go get github.com/markpasc/gowork` to install the `gowork` tool into your Go tree or current workspace.

+If you installed Go on the Mac using Homebrew, you'll need to `brew unlink go && brew link go` to make the `gowork` command available.